-What if architects focused on the occupant experience to originate their building designs?
-User Interface (UI) design methodologies, culled from various digital media, may offer architects insight about how to create designs that communicate with occupants directly.
+How might architects maintain a focus on the occupant experience to originate their building designs?
+User Interface (UI*) design methodologies, culled from various approaches to digital media design, may offer architects insight about how to create designs that communicate with occupants directly.
 By acknowledging the cognitive functioning of the brain, architects can endeavor to utilize geometric configurations to elicit specific feelings and actions.Read More

 What inspires us when we see art?
 What makes something visually appealing?
 How does a viewer perceive an object’s significance?
 I’ve been trying to discover the components of how we view art, and how that translates into how we feel about architecture.
 With mounting client pressures and professional standards that focus architectural designs on pragmatic issues – such as program, building codes, the environment, circulation, economic values – how does an architect defend the need for beauty and pleasure, and is that an important defense?